DyBrenn/Web_Crawler/README.md

 # Web_Crawler
 Hello and welcome to my web crawler.
-It's written in python3 and extracts data from a website using requests and beautifulsoup4.
+It's written in python3 and extracts data from a website using requests and beautifulsoup4 libraries.
 Data is extracted from the last table on pge.com.
 Data extracted includes company names, dates, and injection / withdrawl of funds which is stored using net injection (injection - withdrawl).
 The data is then stored and formatted in excel using xlwt which is then emailed to a mutable list of emails using email.mime.
 All of this represents the pge_crawl script.